-The trap builtin (see Section 4.1 [Bourne Shell Builtins], page 33) allows an ERR pseudosignal specification, similar to EXIT and DEBUG.
+The trap builtin (see Section 4.1 [Bourne Shell Builtins], page 35) allows an ERR pseudosignal specification, similar to EXIT and DEBUG.
 Commands specified with an ERR trap are executed after a simple command fails, with a few exceptions.
 The ERR trap is not inherited by shell functions unless the -o errtrace option to the set builtin is enabled.

-The trap builtin (see Section 4.1 [Bourne Shell Builtins], page 33) allows a RETURN pseudo-signal specification, similar to EXIT and DEBUG.
+The trap builtin (see Section 4.1 [Bourne Shell Builtins], page 35) allows a RETURN pseudo-signal specification, similar to EXIT and DEBUG.
 Commands specified with an RETURN trap are executed before execution resumes after a shell function or a shell script executed with . or source returns.
-The RETURN trap is not inherited by shell functions.
+The RETURN trap is not inherited by shell functions unless the function has been given the trace attribute or the functrace option has been enabled using the shopt builtin.

-- The Bash type builtin is more extensive and gives more information about the names it finds (see Section 4.2 [Bash Builtins], page 39). - The Bash umask builtin permits a '-p' option to cause the output to be displayed in the form of a umask command that may be reused as input (see Section 4.1 [Bourne Shell Builtins], page 33).

-- Bash implements a csh-like directory stack, and provides the pushd, popd, and dirs builtins to manipulate it (see Section 6.8 [The Directory Stack], page 73).
-Bash also makes the directory stack visible as the value of the DIRSTACK shell variable. - Bash interprets special backslash-escaped characters in the prompt strings when interactive (see Section 6.9 [Printing a Prompt], page 75). - The Bash restricted mode is more useful (see Section 6.10 [The Restricted Shell], page 76); the SVR4.2 shell restricted mode is too limited. - The disown builtin can remove a job from the internal shell job table (see Section 7.2 [Job Control Builtins], page 80) or suppress the sending of SIGHUP to a job when the shell exits as the result of a SIGHUP. - The SVR4.2 shell has two privilege-related builtins (mldmode and priv) not present in Bash. - Bash does not have the stop or newgrp builtins. - Bash does not use the SHACCT variable or perform shell accounting. - The SVR4.2 sh uses a TIMEOUT variable like Bash uses TMOUT.
+- The Bash type builtin is more extensive and gives more information about the names it finds (see Section 4.2 [Bash Builtins], page 41). - The Bash umask builtin permits a '-p' option to cause the output to be displayed in the form of a umask command that may be reused as input (see Section 4.1 [Bourne Shell Builtins], page 35). - Bash implements a csh-like directory stack, and provides the pushd, popd, and dirs builtins to manipulate it (see Section 6.8 [The Directory Stack], page 77).
+Bash also makes the directory stack visible as the value of the DIRSTACK shell variable. - Bash interprets special backslash-escaped characters in the prompt strings when interactive (see Section 6.9 [Printing a Prompt], page 79). - The Bash restricted mode is more useful (see Section 6.10 [The Restricted Shell], page 80); the SVR4.2 shell restricted mode is too limited. - The disown builtin can remove a job from the internal shell job table (see Section 7.2 [Job Control Builtins], page 86) or suppress the sending of SIGHUP to a job when the shell exits as the result of a SIGHUP. - Bash includes a number of features to support a separate debugger for shell scripts. - The SVR4.2 shell has two privilege-related builtins (mldmode and priv) not present in Bash. - Bash does not have the stop or newgrp builtins. - Bash does not use the SHACCT variable or perform shell accounting. - The SVR4.2 sh uses a TIMEOUT variable like Bash uses TMOUT.

-More features unique to Bash may be found in Chapter 6 [Bash Features], page 63.
+More features unique to Bash may be found in Chapter 6 [Bash Features], page 67.